 - Hold the pair – two aces

-When we HOLD THE ROYAL FLUSH DRAW there are actually 47 possible outcomes.
-27 times we won’t hit anything.
-8 times we will hit Jacks or Better, 3 times a straight, 8 times a flush and one time a Royal flush.
-So when we take the probability of drawing a Royal Flush (1 in 47) and multiply it with the payout for Royal Flush, we get a partial expected value for our hand of 85.11.
-Then we calculate the expected value for each possible winning combination we can draw – jacks or better, straight and flush - and add all the partial expected values together, to get a 92.34 total expected value for our hand if we hold the Royal Flush draw.
+So, when we take the probability of drawing a Royal flush (1 in 47) and multiply it by the payout for Royal flush, we get a partial expected value for our hand of 85.11.
+Then we calculate the expected value for each possible winning combination we can draw – jacks or better, straight and flush - and add all the partial expected values together, to get a 92.34 total expected value for our hand if we hold the Royal flush draw.
 When we do the same calculation for holding the two aces, we find out that the expected value is 7.68.
 Therefore, it would be huge mistake if we held the pair.

-Basic video poker strategy will help us make the correct decision in various tricky situations that can sometimes crop up when playing video poker.
-We will let the computer do the math, and based on expected values of various held cards and probabilities of various outcomes and payouts, we can compile a priority list of which cards to hold.
+Basic Video Poker strategy will help us make the correct decision in various tricky situations that can sometimes occur when playing Video Poker.
+We will let the computer do the math, and based on the expected values of various held cards and probabilities of various outcomes and payouts, we can compile a priority list of which cards to hold.

 Simple vs Optimal Strategy